Rush Limbo wrapping up another week of broadcast excellence.

 That's so short-sighted.

-Drill baby drill, right?
+Drill, baby, drill, right?

-Is that is that really your answer?
+Is that really your answer?

 Yep, it's kind of like just say no.